TheAlgorithms/Python/CONTRIBUTING.md

   Instructions on how to install mypy can be found [here](https://github.com/python/mypy).
 Please use the command `mypy --ignore-missing-imports .` to test all files or `mypy --ignore-missing-imports path/to/file.py` to test a specific file.

-- [__List comprehensions and generators__](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) are preferred over the use of `lambda`, `map`, `filter`, `reduce` but the important thing is to demonstrate the power of Python in code that is easy to read and maintain.
+- [__List comprehensions and generators__](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) are preferred over the use of `lambda`, `map`, `filter`, and `reduce` but the important thing is to demonstrate the power of Python in code that is easy to read and maintain.

 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms.
 - If you need a third-party module that is not in the file __requirements.txt__, please add it to that file as part of your submission.